zagrox/task/README.md

 - MySQL or compatible database
 - Git
 - jq utility for JSON processing (`brew install jq`)
+- GitHub account and personal access token (for GitHub integration)

 ### Installation
 Follow the setup instructions in `docs/SETUP_INSTRUCTIONS.md` to initialize the project.